-Investigator, Center for Immunology and Inflammation, The Feinstein Institute for Medical research
+Investigator, Center for Patient Oriented Research, The Feinstein Institute for Medical research

 Professor of Pediatrics, Hofstra Northwell School of Medicine

 Director of Neonatal Services, Cohen Children’s Medical Center and Northwell Health

 Dr. Richard Schanler is the Director of Neonatal Services at Cohen Children’s Medical Center and Northwell Health in Long Island, New York.
 He also serves as Program Director for the Fellowship in Neonatal-Perinatal Medicine.
 He is Professor of Pediatrics in the Department of Pediatrics at Hofstra Northwell School of Medicine, and Research Investigator at the Feinstein Institute for Medical Research of Northwell Health.
 Northwell Health comprises more than 20 hospitals with 12 newborn services, more than 40,000 births per year, and more than 4,000 NICU admissions per year.